Skip to content

 • Baby changing can be found in the toilets, adjacent to the car park.

-• The toilet block is adjacent to the car park, while there is an accessible toilet in the cottages.
+• The toilet block is adjacent to the car park and there is an accessible toilet next to the tea-room.

-• The beach is two minutes walk down the slope from the car park.
+• The beach is a two-minute walk down the slope from the car park.

-• Visitor welcome is at the edge of the car park.
+• Visitor Welcome is located at the edge of the car park, with Blue Badge parking beside it.
 Please collect your parking tickets from here.

 Children playing outside coastguard cottages at Dunwich Heath and Beach in Suffolk